IINemo/lm-polygraph/README.md

 LM-Polygraph provides a battery of state-of-the-art of uncertainty estimation (UE) methods for LMs in text generation tasks.
 High uncertainty can indicate the presence of hallucinations and knowing a score that estimates uncertainty can help to make applications of LLMs safer.

-The framework also introduces an extendable benchmark for consistent evaluation of UE techniques by researchers and a demo web application that enriches the standard chat dialog with confidence scores, empowering end-users to discern unreliable responses.
+LM-Polygraph is also one of the most popular benchmarks for consistent evaluation UE and hallucination detection methods.
+It evaluation of UE is used by hundreds of researchers and tech companies.

 ## Installation